Skip to main navigation Skip to main content

 What is Ledderhose disease?

-Common features of Ledderhose disease
+Common symptoms of Ledderhose disease

 Although Ledderhose disease is benign, it can cause symptoms that gradually worsen over time, especially if the nodules grow or become painful.
-Common signs and symptoms include:

 • Firm lumps in the inner or middle section of the arch of the foot